-- Young people who are absent from the Academy for no good reason are at risk of becoming victims of anti-social and safeguarding concerns.
+- Young people who are absent from school for no good reason are at risk of becoming victims of anti-social and safeguarding concerns.

 - The official leaving date for pupils in Year 11 is the last Friday in June in the academic year in which the child reaches age 16.
 This requirement is binding on all children and their parents/carers.

 All educational research would suggest that there is a strong correlation between good attendance and good achievement.

 We endeavour to work with pupils and families to ensure that we provide the best education possible for your child in order for them to achieve their potential and goals in life.
 We can only do this if they are in school!